gatsbyjs/gatsby/docs/docs/site-showcase-submissions.md

   categories:
     - Relevant category 1
     - Relevant category 2
-    - // You can list as many categories as you want here //
+    - // You can list as many categories as you want here.
+Check list of Categories below in this doc! //
     - // If you'd like to create a new category, simply list it here //
   built_by: Name of creator(s) or team/agency/business that created the site
   built_by_url: 'https://twitter.com/creatorname' //this could also be the URL to the site of your portfolio, your agency or company's site, etc.//